MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: MF-LAL

 We represent molecules using SELFIES strings \citep{krenn2020self}.
 The encoder and decoder of MF-LAL are fully-connected neural networks that use a flattened, one-hot encoded SELFIES string.
 See Table \ref{ablation-table} for comparison with other encoder and decoder designs.

 \paragraph{Surrogate modeling.} In order to generate molecules with high property scores, we aim to learn differentiable surrogates $\hat{f}_1, \dots, \hat{f}_{K}$ that approximate the oracles and use them for reverse optimization in the latent spaces.
 Each surrogate $\hat{f}_k$ maps from its corresponding latent vector $\mathbf{z}_k$ to an estimate of $f_k$.
-We use gradient-based optimization to find a point in a given latent space that has a high property score predicted by the surrogate, which can then be decoded to a molecule \citep{gomez2018automatic}.
+We use gradient-based optimization to find a point in a given latent space that has a high property score predicted by the surrogate (``reverse optimization''), which can then be decoded to a molecule \citep{gomez2018automatic}.
 The $h_{\xi_k}$ networks, which pass information between latent spaces, allow us to re-use information learned about the molecule's binding properties at lower fidelities to aid in prediction at the higher fidelities without having to re-learn it using large amounts of high-fidelity data.
 This is because training the surrogate models organize each latent space \citep{tevosyan2022improving} for property prediction at that level, and so the latent vectors contain information about the binding properties useful for predicting the oracle output that can then be passed to higher fidelities.
 Additionally, the use of separate latent spaces for each fidelity level, as opposed to previous approaches that use only a single latent space shared across all levels, improves surrogate modeling performance because each latent space can be organized for prediction at just that level.

-We use stochastic variational Gaussian process models (SVGPs, \citep{hensman2015scalable}) with parameters $\lambda_1, \dots, \lambda_K$ for the surrogates.
+We use stochastic variational Gaussian process models (SVGPs, \citep{hensman2015scalable}) with hyperparameters $\lambda_1, \dots, \lambda_K$ (which define the mean and covariance kernels of the GP) for the surrogates.
 We chose SVGPs for their speed of training and ability to train with minibatches.
 Specifically, $\hat{f}_k$ is given by $\hat{f}_k \sim \mathcal{GP}(m_{\lambda_k}(x), \Sigma_{\lambda_k}(x,x'))$ where $m(x)$ and $\Sigma(x,x')$ are the mean and covariance kernels of the SVGP.
-To train the model, we jointly minimize the evidence lower bound (ELBO) \citep{kingma2013auto} of the latent encodings and marginal log likelihood (MLL) of the GP models.
-Given a training molecule $x$ and associated oracle output $y$ at fidelity $k$, we minimize
+To train the model, we jointly minimize the evidence lower bound (ELBO) \citep{kingma2013auto} of the latent encodings and marginal log likelihood (MLL) of the GP models (see Appendix \ref{appendix-training} for the full loss equation).
+While the loss is only evaluated at fidelity $k$, it is backpropagated through to all lower fidelities.
+Additionally, in our implementation, we approximate the MLL GP loss using the ELBO \citep{hensman2015scalable} for improved scalability.